SciTS: Scientific Time Series Understanding and Generation with LLMs: Abstract

 \section{Abstract}

 The scientific reasoning ability of large language models (LLMs) has recently attracted significant attention.
 Time series, as a fundamental modality in scientific data, presents unique challenges that are often overlooked in current multimodal LLMs, which either encode numerical sequences as text or convert them into images.
 Such approaches may be insufficient for comprehensive scientific time series understanding and generation.
 Existing unified time series models typically specialise in either forecasting or analysis, and their effectiveness on non-periodic, heterogeneous scientific signals remains unclear.
 To address these gaps, we introduce \textbf{SciTS}, a benchmark spanning 12 scientific domains and 43 tasks, with over 50k+ instances, both univariate and multivariate signals ranging from $10^0$ to $10^7$ in length and up to 10~MHz in frequency.
 We benchmark 17 models, including text-only LLMs, multimodal LLMs, and unified time series models, and find that general-purpose LLMs exhibit stronger generalisability than specialised time series models, while representing time series as text or images limits their performance due to excessively long sequences and loss of numerical precision, respectively.
-We then introduce \textbf{TimeOmni}, a framework that equips LLMs with the ability to understand and generate time series while remaining compatible with general-purpose LLM training.
-This work fills a gap in both dedicated benchmarks and modelling frameworks for scientific time series, paving the way for LLMs to understand and generate complex temporal scientific data.\footnote{Code and data will be made available upon acceptance.}
+We then introduce \textbf{TimeOmni}, a working example to explore insights into how LLMs can be extended to handle scientific time series while remaining compatible with general-purpose LLM training.
+This work fills a gap in both dedicated benchmarks and illustrative frameworks for scientific time series, paving the way for LLMs to understand and generate complex temporal scientific data.\footnote{SciTS benchmark is available at: \url{https://huggingface.co/datasets/OpenTSLab/SciTS}.
+TimeOmni framework is available at: \url{https://github.com/OpenTSLab/TimeOmni}.}